Ezhai Padum Padu: Plot

-Tough and ruthless Police Inspector Javert recaptures a small-time criminal Kandhan who has escaped from prison.
+Tough and ruthless police inspector Javert recaptures a small-time criminal Kandhan who has escaped from prison.
 Kandhan turns a new leaf with the help of a Christian Bishop.
 When he is released from prison he starts a glass making company.
-He changes his identity and becomes successful.
-He becomes the mayor of his town.
+He changes his identity and becomes successful and even becomes the mayor of his town.
 Inspector Javert finds out about his new life and threatens to expose him.
 On one occasion Kandhan saves Javert's life.
 Javert commits suicide unable to turn Kandhan in to the authorities out of his sense of gratitude.